-WHEREAS, the Company is party to (i) a Credit Agreement, dated as of January 12, 2011 (as amended by Amendment and Joinder Agreement, dated as of October 3, 2012, and as further amended by Amendment No. 2 and Joinder Agreement, dated as of November 27, 2013, and as further amended by Amendment No. 3 and Joinder Agreement, dated as of January 2, 2018, and as may be further amended, restated, supplemented or otherwise modified from time to time, the "Credit Agreement"), among the Company, Intelsat Connect Finance S.A.
-(Holdings"), the financial institutions or entities from time to time party thereto as lenders (the "Lenders"), the Administrative Agent and the other agent parties party thereto and (ii)(a) an Indenture, dated as of March 29, 2016, among the Company, Holdings, the subsidiary guarantors named therein, and the Collateral Trustee (the "March Indenture") and (b) an Indenture, each, an "Indenture" and, collectively, the "Indentures");
+WHEREAS, the Company is party to (i) a Credit Agreement, dated as of January 12, 2011 (as amended by Amendment and Joinder Agreement, dated as of October 3, 2012, and as further amended by Amendment No. 2 and Joinder Agreement, dated as of November 27, 2013, and as further amended by Amendment No. 3 and Joinder Agreement, dated as of November 27, 2017, and as further amended by Amendment No. 4, dated as of December 12, 2017, and as further amended by Amendment No. 5 and Joinder Agreement, dated as of January 2, 2018, and as may be further amended, restated, supplemented or otherwise modified from time to time, the "Credit Agreement"), among the Company, Intelsat Connect Finance S.A. ("Holdings"), the financial institutions or entities from time to time party thereto as lenders (the "Lenders"), the Administrative Agent and the other agent parties party thereto and (ii)(a) an Indenture, dated as of March 29, 2016, among the Company, Holdings, the subsidiary guarantors named therein, and the Collateral Trustee (the "March Indenture") and (b) an Indenture, dated as of June 30, 2016, among the Company, Holdings, the subsidiary guarantors named therein, and the Collateral Trustee (together with the March Indenture, each, an "Indenture" and, collectively, the "Indentures");